aladynjr/realforeclosure-scraper-scheduler/README.md

 # Manatee County Real Estate Auction Scraper

 This project contains a web scraper for Manatee County real estate auctions, along with a scheduler to run the scraper daily at 6 PM EST and integrate the data with a Google Spreadsheet.
+It also includes a simple web-based log viewer for easy monitoring.

 ## Features